Amber heat-health alert issued for all regions in England as temperatures climb

 An amber heat-health alert has been issued for all regions in England as the UK could record a new high for the warmest day of the year on Thursday.

-Eastern parts of Wales, the Midlands and the south-east of England could reach 30C, which would break the current record for 2025 of 29.4C set days ago in Santon Downham in Suffolk.
+Central and southern parts of England could reach 31C, which would break the current record for 2025 of 29.4C set days ago in Santon Downham in Suffolk.

 UV and pollen levels are also expected to climb alongside temperatures.

-The amber alert issued by the UK Health Security Agency is in force from 12pm on Thursday until 9am on Monday.
+The amber alert, issued by the UK Health Security Agency for the first time since September 2023, is in force from 12pm on Thursday until 9am on Monday.

 It warns “significant impacts are likely” across health and social care services because of high temperatures, including a rise in deaths – particularly among those aged 65 and over or people with health conditions.